translation-cards/txc-maker/docs/setup.md

   `[ip address] translation-cards-docker.com`

 Where [ip address] is the ip address you recorded from the docker-machine command above.
 Now, after following the instructions in section 3, the application should be accessible at http://translation-cards-docker.com.
 In the above steps, you will have to use this URL (or the IP of your docker machine) instead of localhost.

-### Docker Command

-The command to run the development environment's container is a mouthful.
-Here is a basic explanation of its parts:

-`docker run -ti --name txcmaker-develop -p 8080:8080 -p 8000:8000 -p 8554:8554 -p 9876:9876 -v [absolute path]:/app atamrat/txcmaker bash`

-* This command runs a container in interactive mode (`run -ti`)
-* It gives a name to the container (`--name txcmaker-develop`)
-* It publishes/forwards various ports:
- * `-p 8080:8080` : web port for the Java server
- * `-p 8000:8000` : debug port for the Java server
- * `-p 8554:8554` : web port for the Nodejs server
- * `-p 9876:9876` : debug port for Karma test runner
-* It mounts the project directory (`-v [absolute path]:/app`)
-* It uses an image for the container `atamrat/txcmaker`
-* It opens up a shell on the newly running container (`bash`)

-See the [Docker run reference](https://docs.docker.com/engine/reference/run/) for additional details.